← home

 CMD ["bash", "entrypoint.sh"]

-The packages required for this application are mentioned in the requirement.txt file.
+The packages required for this application are mentioned in the requirements.txt file.

 Flask==1.0.2